A good starting point once you have decided what you would like to grow is to decide whether to buy Mini plants or seeds?

-Seeds are cheaper but more time consuming, mini plants are easy and convenient, but for some crops such as peas and beans you may need to buy quite a lot.
-Some vegetables are very easy to grow from seed, such as peas, runner, broad and french beans, courgettes, and rocket.
+Seeds are cheaper but more time-consuming.
+Mini plants are easy and convenient, but for some crops such as peas and beans, you may need to buy quite a lot making it expensive.
+Some vegetables are very easy to grow from seed, such as peas, runner, broad and French beans, courgettes, and rocket.

 Some vegetables need a long growing season and if you garden in less than ideal conditions, buying a small plant gives you a head start.
 Examples would be chilies, large beefsteak style tomatoes, squashes and sweet corn.
 If you are growing in more exposed parts of the country, small plants are a good starting point.

 Most vegetables require a good amount of sun, but there are a few which will tolerate some shade.
 Dwarf green beans, salad leaves, radishes, spinach, chard and several herbs; coriander, parsley, and chives.

 Top 10 tips growing vegetables and video guide to growing from seed.